TUI-NICR/nicr-scene-analysis-datasets/README.md

 The dataset can be used as an iterator (detectron2 usually does this) and can then be mapped with the custom mappers to generate the correct layout of the data.

 ## Changelog
+**Version 0.5.6 (Sep 26, 2023)**
+- `ConcatDataset`:
+  - add `datasets` property to get the list of currently active datasets
+  - implement `load` to load a specific sample key for a given index (e.g., `load('rgb', 0)` loads the rgb image of the main dataset at index 0)
+- update citations
+- tests: some fixes, skip testing with Python 3.6, add testing with Python 3.11

 **Version 0.5.5 (Sep 08, 2023)**
 - make `creation_meta.json` optional to enable loading old datasets
 - some minor fixes (typos, ...)